 In 1999, the Los Angeles electorate approved an ambitious new charter for the city.
 One of the most important and controversial parts of the charter was the creation of a system of Neighborhood Councils.
 The Councils were designed to foster local ownership over municipal issues and to increase civic participation.
 Unlike systems of neighborhood governance in other cities, where a central board appointed representatives, these Councils were to be created from within the neighborhoods themselves.

-"Federalism from the Neighborhood Up: Los Angeles's Neighborhood Councils, Minority Representation, and Democratic Legitimacy,"
+Federalism from the Neighborhood Up: Los Angeles's Neighborhood Councils, Minority Representation, and Democratic Legitimacy,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol32/iss2/7
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol32/iss2/7